 So I’m feeling, as I write this, all of the trepidation that consumed me a year ago.
 Re-living it, right down to the nervous energy in my gut: the sense of possibilities tipping into overwhelm, the to-do list that never got shorter, just re-worked, as one thing replaced the next in a long line of oh-yes-we-need-to-do-that-too.
-The gnawing fear that it wasn’t going to work, that people wouldn’t come, that if they did come I wouldn’t have anything to feed them.
+The gnawing fear that it wasn’t going to work, that people wouldn’t come, that if they did come they wouldn’t like what I had made to feed them.

 I spent an inordinate amount of time looking at pretty food on the internet.
 I also spent more than a minute searching for suitable carry-out containers.